 - (1.)
-Key Performance Indicator: Faculty and staff are recognized annually for exceptional teaching, research, and service. - Target: The University implements at least two annual recognition programs to celebrate faculty and staff achievements. - Target: College-level awards recognize faculty for teaching, scholarly activity/creative endeavor, and leadership/service.
+Key Performance Indicator: Faculty and staff are recognized annually for exceptional teaching, research, and service. - ➤ Target: The University implements at least two annual recognition programs to celebrate faculty and staff achievements.

-- (2.)
-Key Performance Indicator: The University's tenure and promotion policy rewards teaching, service, and scholarship associated with community engagement and in support of the Quality Enhancement Plan. - Target: AY 2013-2014-All Colleges have revised their tenure and promotion policies to include specific criteria on community engagement. - f.
+- > Target: College-level awards recognize faculty for teaching, scholarly activity/creative endeavor, and leadership/service. - f.
 Objective #6: The University supports the educational goals of employees and their dependents. - (1.)
-Key Performance Indicator: Tuition assistance is available for dependents of employees. - > Target: By the end of AY 2012-2013, a feasibility study is completed.
+Key Performance Indicator: Tuition assistance is available for dependents of employees. - > Target: AY 2012-2013: A feasibility study is completed. - ➤ Target: AY 2015-2016: An employee tuition exemption program has been established.